WordOps/docs.wordops.net/docs/faq.md

 #### Which operating systems are supported by WordOps ?

-WordOps can be installed on Ubuntu LTS (Long Term Service) releases (16.04 & 18.04) as well as on Debian 8 (Jessie) or Debian 9 (stretch) Support for other linux distribution isn't planned.
+WordOps can be installed on Ubuntu LTS (Long Term Service) releases (16.04 & 18.04) as well as on Ubuntu 19.04, Debian 8 (Jessie) or Debian 9 (stretch) and Raspbian 9 (stretch).

-#### Are you planning to add support for other operating systems ?

-We will probably try to add support for Raspbian (Debian on raspberry pi) as our Nginx package already support this platform.
-Otherwise, adding support for other operating systems isn't planned.
+Support for other linux distribution isn't planned.

 ## Technical